Salesians of Don Bosco: History

 In 1845 Don John Bosco ("Don" being a traditional Italian honorific for priest) opened a night school for boys in Valdocco, now part of the municipality of Turin in Italy.
 In the following years, he opened several more schools, and in 1857 drew up a set of rules for his helpers.
 Bosco admired the simple spirituality and philosophy of kindness of Francis de Sales and established the Society of St. Francis de Sales in his honor in 1859.

 The rule was approved definitively in 1873 by Pope Pius IX as the Rule of the Society of Saint Francis de Sales.
-The Society grew rapidly, with houses established in France and Argentina within a year of the Society's formal recognition.
+The Society grew rapidly, with houses established in France, and Argentina within a year of the Society's formal recognition.
 Its official print organ, Salesian Bulletin, was first published in 1877.

-Over the next decade the Salesians expanded into Austria, Britain, Spain, and several countries in South America.
+Over the next decade the Salesians expanded into Austria, Spain, Chile and several other countries in South America.
+They started in Punta Arenas, in the Chilean Patagonia (Magallanes Region), Región de Magallanes (Magellan Region / Magallanes Region), arriving with 4 priests led by Father Giuseppe Fagnano.
+Founded Liceo Salesiano San José (school for boys) on August 7, 1887 in Punta Arenas City.
+Liceo Salesiano San José is one of the oldest educational institutions in southern Patagonia (Magallanes Region).
+They expanded very fast opening Liceo María Auxiliadora in March 1889 a new school for girls only.
+And later 2 new technical schools one for girls only (Instituto Sagrada Familia, founded in August 15th, 1904) and another one for boys only (Instituto Don Bosco, founded in January 5th, 1913).
+Both, Instituto Sagrada Familia and Instituto Don Bosco, are technical-vocational high schools that teach practical trades and vocational workshops (Administration, Accounting, Early Childhood Education, Education for Childs with Special Needs, Electricity - Electronics - Automotive Mechanics - Industrial Mechanics - Telecommunications) to prepare students to quickly enter the workforce and/or launch their own independent ventures, enabling them to achieve financial autonomy.

+In 1893, the Salesians founded in Punta Arenas, in Liceo Salesiano San José the beginnings of the historic Museo Salesiano Maggiorino Borgatello.
+In 1929 the museum moved to its own dedicated building next to the Mary Help of Christians Sanctuary.

 The death of Don Bosco in 1888 did not slow down the Society's growth.
 The Salesians arrived in Mexico and established their first institution in 1892 and in 1894 arrived in Portugal.
-By 1911 the Salesians were established throughout the world, including Colombia, China, India, South Africa, Tunisia, Venezuela and the United States.
+By 1911 the Salesians were established throughout the world, including Argentina, Colombia, China, India, South Africa, Tunisia, Venezuela and the United States.